Create Channel Links Between Slack and Microsoft Teams

 External and Internal channel links using Conclude Link

-We are often asked about the key differences between the internal and external link functionality, and this blog explains that, along with some simple use cases for both of these features.
+As we are often asked about the key differences between the internal and external channel link functionality,this blog explains that, along with some simple use cases for each.

-Unlike Conclude Apps which are installed inside specific channels to carry out tasks related to issues, incidents or support ticket management, or Conclude Connect, a Slack-only external ticketing solution for clients with optional Zendesk integration, Conclude Link is focused on direct collaboration and communication between people in the same, or different, organizations.
+Unlike Conclude Apps which are installed into specific channels to open tickets related to all kinds of issues, bugs, incidents or support ticket management, or our customer support ticketing solution with optional Zendesk integration, Conclude Link is focused on direct collaboration and communication between people in the same, or different, organizations.

-Once signing up from our website and activating Conclude Link from the Dashboard using the toggle function, users will see two options on the sidebar: Link > Channels and Link > External.
+After signing up from our website and activating the preferred solution from the Dashboard using the toggle function, users will see two options on the sidebar: Link internal > Channels and > Chat, and Link external > Channels.
 Both have the same objective – to link selected channels across different workspaces or teams, so conversations can take place.

 Conclude Dashboard with Conclude Link activated